Sikhote-Alin meteorite: Impact

 At around 10:30 AM on 12 February 1947, eyewitnesses in the Sikhote-Alin Mountains, Primorye, Soviet Union, observed a large bolide brighter than the sun that came out of the north and descended at an angle of about 41 degrees.
-The bright flash and the deafening sound of the fall were observed for 300 km around the point of impact not far from Luchegorsk and approximately 440 km northeast of Vladivostok.
+The bright flash and the loud sound of the fall were observed for 300 km around the point of impact not far from Luchegorsk and approximately 440 km northeast of Vladivostok.
 A smoke trail, estimated at 32 km long, remained in the sky for several hours.

 As the meteor, traveling at a speed of about 14 km/s, entered the atmosphere, it began to break apart, and the fragments fell together, some burying themselves 20 ft deep.
-At an altitude of about 5.6 km, the largest mass apparently broke up in a violent explosion called an air burst.
+At an altitude of about 5.6 km, the largest mass apparently broke up in an explosion called an air burst.

 On November 20, 1957 the Soviet Union issued a stamp for the 10th anniversary of the Sikhote-Alin meteorite shower.
-It reproduces a painting by P. I. Medvedev, a Soviet artist who witnessed the fall: he was sitting in his window starting a sketch when the fireball appeared, so he immediately began drawing what he saw.
+It reproduces a painting by P. I. Medvedev, a Soviet artist who witnessed the fall: he was sitting in his window starting a sketch when the fireball appeared and immediately began drawing what he saw.

 Orbit

-Because the meteor fell during daytime, it was observed by many eyewitnesses.
+Because the meteor fell during the daytime, it was observed by many eyewitnesses.
 Evaluation of this observational data allowed V. G. Fesenkov, then chairman of the meteorite committee of the USSR Academy of Science, to estimate the meteoroid's orbit before it encountered the Earth.
 This orbit was ellipse-shaped, with its point of greatest distance from the sun situated within the asteroid belt, similar to many other small bodies crossing the orbit of the Earth.
 Such an orbit was probably created by collisions within the asteroid belt.

-Size
+Mass

-Sikhote-Alin is a massive fall with the pre-atmospheric mass of the meteoroid estimated at approximately 90 t.
+Sikhote-Alin is a massive fall, with the pre-atmospheric mass of the meteoroid estimated at approximately 90 t.
 A more recent estimate by Tsvetkov (and others) puts the mass at around 100 t.